Elazar-Halperin/Elazar-Halperin/README.md

 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning android development and networks I'm living currently in israel, jerusalem. feel free to reach me with my mail - elazarhalper@gmail.com
+- 🌱 I’m currently learning android development and networks I'm living currently in israel, jerusalem. feel free to reach me out email - elazarhalper@gmail.com

 <!---
 Elazar-Halperin/Elazar-Halperin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.